pytest-dev/pyfakefs/docs/usage.rst

 In case of ``fake_filesystem_unittest.TestCase``, these arguments can either be set in the TestCase instance initialization, or passed to ``setUpPyfakefs()``.

-.. note:: If you need these arguments in ``PyTest``, you must use ``Patcher`` directly instead of the ``fs`` fixture.
+.. note:: If you need these arguments in ``PyTest``, you can pass them using ``@pytest.mark.parametrize``.
+Note that you have to also provide all arguments before the needed ones, as keyword arguments cannot be used, and you have to add ``indirect=True`` as argument.
   Alternatively, you can add your own fixture with the needed parameters.

-  An example for both approaches can be found in `pytest_fixture_test.py <https://github.com/jmcgeheeiv/pyfakefs/blob/master/pyfakefs/pytest_tests/pytest_fixture_test.py>`__ with the example fixture in `conftest.py <https://github.com/jmcgeheeiv/pyfakefs/blob/master/pyfakefs/pytest_tests/conftest.py>`__.
+  Examples for the first approach can be found below, and in `pytest_fixture_param_test.py <https://github.com/jmcgeheeiv/pyfakefs/blob/master/pyfakefs/pytest_tests/pytest_fixture_param_test.py>`__.
+  The second approach is shown in `pytest_fixture_test.py <https://github.com/jmcgeheeiv/pyfakefs/blob/master/pyfakefs/pytest_tests/pytest_fixture_test.py>`__ with the example fixture in `conftest.py <https://github.com/jmcgeheeiv/pyfakefs/blob/master/pyfakefs/pytest_tests/conftest.py>`__.
   We advice to use this example fixture code as a template for your customized